A Non-Metric Approach to Space, Time and Gravitation: 3 The role of gravity

 The difference between active mass and passive mass represents a violation of the SEP.
-To see if this is ruled out from experiments testing the constancy of $G$, one may consider laboratory experiments (e.g. Cavendish experiments) and space experiments in the solar system (e.g. lunar laser ranging).
-In the latter class of experiments it is assumed that any variation in $G$ can be found simply by replacing the gravitational constant with an independently variable $G$ in Newton's equations of motion [5].
-But this cannot be done within the quasi-metric framework since it would be inconsistent (see equation (19) below).
-Moreover, the global NKE of gravitationally bound systems cannot be neglected when testing the temporal constancy of $G$.
+To see if this is ruled out from experiments testing the constancy of $G^{\rm eff}$, one may consider laboratory experiments (e.g., Cavendish experiments) and space experiments in the solar system (e.g., lunar laser ranging).
+In the latter class of experiments, it is assumed that any variation in $G^{\rm eff}$ can be found simply by replacing the gravitational constant with an independently variable $G^{\rm eff}$ in Newton's equations of motion [5].
+But this cannot be done within the quasi-metric framework since it would be inconsistent (see equation (21) below).
+Moreover, the global NKE of gravitationally bound systems cannot be neglected when testing the temporal constancy of $G^{\rm eff}$.
 (For an explicit example of this, see [10].)
-Similarly, in laboratory experiments a variable $G$ should not simply be put into Newton's force law without taking into account the global NKE.
-Due to the global effects of the NKE one must also separate between bodies bound by atomic forces and gravitationally bound bodies when calculating the time variation of $G$.
-In particular, when testing whether or not $G$ changes with time, according to quasi-metric theory the result should depend on the specific experiment performed.
-For example in Cavendish experiments, where the experimental system is bound by atomic forces, one should expect a different result than by trying to measure the variation with time in the acceleration of gravity on the surface of the Earth, say.
-(The former experiment is expected to show that $G$ increases with time whereas the latter experiment is expected to show that $G$ decreases with time.)
-Now laboratory experiments testing the constancy of $G$ are nowhere near the precision level attained from the corresponding space experiments.
-But since the interpretation of the space experiments is explicitly theory-dependent, they are not very useful as direct tests on the variability of $G$ as predicted by a quasi-metric theory.
-And laboratory experiments are not yet sufficiently precise to rule out the predicted variations of $G$.
+Due to the global effects of the NKE, one must also separate between bodies bound by atomic forces and gravitationally bound bodies when calculating the time variation of $G^{\rm eff}$.
+In particular, when testing whether or not $G^{\rm eff}$ changes with time, according to quasi-metric theory, the result should depend on the specific experiment performed.
+For example, in Cavendish experiments, where the experimental system is bound by atomic forces, one should expect a different result than by trying to measure the variation with time in the acceleration of gravity on the surface of the Earth, say.
+(The former experiment is expected to indicate that $G^{\rm eff}$ increases with time whereas the latter experiment is expected to indicate that $G^{\rm eff}$ decreases with time.)
+Now laboratory experiments testing the constancy of $G^{\rm eff}$ are nowhere near the precision level attained from the corresponding space experiments.
+But reported results from space experiments are not very useful as direct tests of the variability of $G^{\rm eff}$ as predicted by quasi-metric theory since the analyses and interpretations are theory-dependent.
+And laboratory experiments are not yet sufficiently precise to rule out the predicted variations of $G^{\rm eff}$.